aws/aws-advanced-python-wrapper/docs/using-the-python-wrapper/UsingThePythonWrapper.md

 ## Plugins

-The AWS Advanced Python Driver uses plugins to execute database API calls.
+The AWS Advanced Python Wrapper uses plugins to execute database API calls.
 You can think of a plugin as an extensible code module that adds extra logic around any database API calls.
-The AWS Advanced Python Driver has a number of [built-in plugins](#list-of-available-plugins) available for use.
+The AWS Advanced Python Wrapper has a number of [built-in plugins](#list-of-available-plugins) available for use.

 Plugins are loaded and managed through the Connection Plugin Manager and may be identified by a `str` name in the form of plugin code.